magiclen/opencc-rust/README.md

 ## Compilation

 To compile this crate, you need to compile the OpenCC C++ library first.
 You can install OpenCC in your operating system, or in somewhere in your file system.
-As for the latter, you need set the following environment variables to link the OpenCC library:
+As for the latter, you need to set the following environment variables to link the OpenCC library:

 * `OPENCC_LIB_DIRS`: The directories of library files, like `-L`.
 Use `:` to separate.
 * `OPENCC_LIBS`: The library names that you want to link, like `-l`.
 Use `:` to separate.
 Typically, it only contains **opencc**.